pbcGIS/github-cheat-sheet/README.md

 * git merge main

 ```
-Now and then, you may end up with commits in your commit history that make your local repository too large to push to your remote  Ehren this happens you can follow these steps.
+Now and then, you may end up with commits in your commit history that make your local repository too large to
+push to your remote  Whren this happens you can follow these steps.

 Deleting the .git folder may cause problems in our git repository.
-If we want to delete all of our commits history, but keep the code in its current state, try this:
+If we want to delete all of our commits history,
+but keep the code in its current state, try this:
 Thanks to https://gist.github.com/heiswayi/350e2afda8cece810c0f6116dadbe651

 # Check out to a temporary branch: